-- In the upper right corner, next to your user name, click then Application Settings to proceed.
-Or, from the home page, click Dashboard settings. - 2.
+- 1. In the upper right corner, next to your user name, click then Application Settings to proceed.
+Or, from the theme page, click Dashboard settings. - 2.
 Select any of the following tabs, which are available based on your role and permissions.

-- General tab: - Pages: Toggle the pages which are available on or off.
-If your role changes, you can change the display in the future. - Homepage: Select the page you want to see first when you log on. - About: The Appliance Version displays. - Download Windows Client: Click to download the Windows desktop client. - Home tab, Home Page Widgets : - Message of the Day and My Request Favorites: Toggle selections or off. - Tile Set (Approvals, Reviews, and so on): Toggle selections or off.
-Then, select the statuses you want to display.
-For example, to view your available requests, you would set the Tile Set: My Requests on then select the Available check box.
-What you can set is based on your role and permissions. - Approvals tab (if available): On the Approvals Widgets page, control available widgets, if any. - Requests tab (if available): On the My Request Widgets page, toggle what you want to display on on off. - Reviews tab (if available): On the Review Widgets page, control available widgets, if any.
+- Pages: Toggle the pages which are available on \triangleleft or \bigcirc off.
+If your role changes, you can change the display in the future. - Homepage: Select the page you want to see first when you log on. - About: The Appliance Version displays. - Download Windows Client: Click to download the Windows desktop client.

+- Home tab, Home Page Widgets : - Message of the Day and My Request Favorites: Toggle selections or off. - Approvals tab (if available): On the Approvals Widgets page, control available widgets, if any. - Requests tab (if available): On the My Request Widgets page, toggle what you want to display on on or off. - Reviews tab (if available): On the Review Widgets page, control available widgets, if any.